sleeve/fredmeyer-app-icon/README.md

 ![asset_catalog_example](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/asset_catalog_example.png)

-I then gathered all of the app icon assets and added them to an iOS test app that I created.
+Then I gathered all of the app icon assets and added them to an iOS test app that I created.
 I was able to reproduce the issue with my test app so now I knew the issue was with the icon assets and had nothing to do with the apps.

 ![fred_test](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/fred_test.gif)